 There are several loop carpet pile styles that fall under this category and some of them are discussed below:

 - Berber carpet.
-Being one of the common options in the category, the berber carpet is durable and easy to clean.
-It features fibers that are bent into a series of short loops.
+Being one of the common options in the category, the Berber carpet is durable and easy to clean.
+It features fibres that are bent into a series of short loops.
 Provided it doesn’t come across any sharp objects, this type doesn’t tear quickly.

 - Multilevel loop.
 With this option, the loops vary in height and they’re more visually appealing.

 - Level loop.
 With this style of pile carpet, the loops are of the same length.
 Although stiffer, this style is more suitable for high-traffic areas.

 Cut pile carpet design

 - Saxony carpet.
 A common option when it comes to the cut pile, the Saxony carpet has dense and soft fibres that give a cosy and fuzzy feel underfoot.
 They are a great option for areas with less foot traffic like the bedroom, home office, or living room since they’re easily susceptible to wear and tear.

 - Plush.
 Also known as velvet pile, this design has short dense fibres that are cosy on your feet.
 Since they’re prone to showing prints and wearing they’re a better option for areas with low traffic.